Non-cuspidal Hida theory for Siegel modular forms and trivial zeros of $p$-adic $L$-functions: Non-cuspidal Hida theory

 Given an arithmetic weight $\utau^P\in\Hom_{\cont}(T_P(\bZ_p),\ol{\bQ}_p^\times)$ with dominant algebraic part $\ut^P\in X(T_P)^+$ and finite order part $\uepsilon^P\in\Hom_{\cont}(T_P(\bZ_p),\ol{\bQ}^\times)$, let $\cP_{\utau^P}$ be the corresponding prime ideal of $\cO_F\llbracket T_P(\bZ_p)\rrbracket $.
 Then

 which combining with \eqref{eq:embed2} gives

-Here the maps are equivariant under the action of the unramfied Hecke algebra away from $Np$ and the $\bU^P_p$-operators. \item When $\uep^P$ is trivial and $t^P_1\gg t^P_2\gg\dots\gg t^P_d\gg 0$, the embedding \eqref{eq:cembed} is an isomorphism. \item There is the following so-called fundamental exact sequence (in the study of Klingen Eisenstein congruence),
+Here the maps are equivariant under the action of the unramfied Hecke algebra away from $Np$ and the $\bU^P_p$-operators. \item There is the following so-called fundamental exact sequence (in the study of Klingen Eisenstein congruence),

 where

 and $\cM^0_{V,P_{n-r}\text{-}\,\ord}$ is the $\cO_F\llbracket T_{P_{n-r}}(\bZ_p)\rrbracket $-module of families of $p$-adic cuspidal ordinary Siegel modular forms of degree $n-r$ over $Y_{V,\ord}$ for the parabolic $P_{n-r}$. \end{enumerate} \end{thm}